PalisadoesFoundation/switchmap-ng/docs/docs/frontend/utils/timeStamp.md

 `string`

-A formatted date and time string or "Unknown".
+A formatted date and time string or "Unknown" for invalid inputs.

+#### Remarks

+If the timestamp is invalid, undefined, null, or non-positive, the function returns "Unknown".
+Otherwise, it converts the timestamp to a Date object and formats it using the user's local date and time settings.